Implementing simple functions.

 50

-In the #define pseudo instruction here, X is specified in the () after the name.
+In this `#define` pseudo-instruction, X is specified within the parentheses following the name.

-In the previous example, X has been replaced by a1 or a2.
+In the previous example, it became a scenario where X was replaced with a1 or a2.

-As far as this function and its usage is concerned, this is just like a function.
+As far as I can see from this feature and its usage, it's like a function.

-In fact, this function is used instead of a simple function and is called a macro.
+In fact, this feature is used instead of a simple function and is called a macro.

-In the case of a function, its reality is in one place and it is called and used when needed.
+In the case of functions, their actual existence is in one place, and they are called and used when needed.

-For example, the following macro finds the area of a trapezoid.
+For example, the following macro calculates the area of a trapezoid.

 #include <stdio.h>